hobbes8080/microtools/doc-pak/README.md

 Version 63 of MicroTools has been described in detail and validated against the current gold standard in the following manuscript: "An automated software tool called MicroTools for quantifying capillary density and red blood cell velocity in handheld vital microscopy".

-Version 65 of MicroTools contains incremental improvements but does not change any of the validated results.

 # Releases
 Initial release: test release, purpose: test release infrastructure

-Current release: MicroTools version 65
+Current release: MicroTools version 63

 # Compilation
 ## OpenCV
-To compile on Ubuntu 19.10, install the following packages:
+To compile on Ubuntu 18.10, install the following packages:

 For ffmpeg support (necessary to open and write .avi files with cap.open):
 ```